ISS ECLSS: Elektron

 Elektron is a Russian Electrolytic Oxygen Generator, which was also used on Mir.
-It uses electrolysis to produce oxygen.
-This process splits water molecules reclaimed from other uses on board the station into oxygen and hydrogen via electrolysis.
+It uses electrolysis to convert water molecules reclaimed from other uses on board the station into oxygen and hydrogen.
 The oxygen is vented into the cabin and the hydrogen is vented into space.
-The three Russian Elektron oxygen generators on board the International Space Station have been plagued with problems, frequently forcing the crew to use backup sources (either bottled oxygen or the Vika system discussed below).
+The three Elektron units on the ISS have been plagued with problems, frequently forcing the crew to use backup sources (either bottled oxygen or the Vika system discussed below).
 To support a crew of six, NASA added the oxygen generating system discussed above.

 In 2004, the Elektron unit shut down due to (initially) unknown causes.
 Two weeks of troubleshooting resulted in the unit starting up again, then immediately shutting down.
 The cause was eventually traced to gas bubbles in the unit, which remained non-functional until a Progress resupply mission in October 2004.
-In 2005 ISS personnel tapped into the oxygen supply of the recently arrived Progress resupply spacecraft, when the Elektron unit failed.
-In 2006 fumes from a malfunctioning Elektron unit prompted NASA flight engineers to declare a "spacecraft emergency".
+In 2005, ISS personnel tapped into the oxygen supply of the recently arrived Progress resupply spacecraft when the Elektron unit failed.
+In 2006, fumes from a malfunctioning Elektron unit prompted NASA flight engineers to declare a "spacecraft emergency".
 A burning smell led the ISS crew to suspect another Elektron fire, but the unit was only "very hot".
 A leak of corrosive, odorless potassium hydroxide forced the ISS crew to don gloves and face masks.
 It has been conjectured that the smell came from overheated rubber seals.
 The incident occurred shortly after STS-115 left and just before arrival of a resupply mission (including space tourist Anousheh Ansari).
 The Elektron did not come back online until November 2006, after new valves and cables arrived on the October 2006 Progress resupply vessel.
 The ERPTC (Electrical Recovery Processing Terminal Current) was inserted into the ISS to prevent harm to the systems.
-In October 2020 the Elektron system failed and had to be deactivated for a short time before being repaired.
+In October 2020, the Elektron system failed and had to be deactivated for a short time before being repaired.

 Vika

 The Vika or TGK oxygen generator, also known as Solid Fuel Oxygen Generation (SFOG) when used on the ISS, is a chemical oxygen generator originally developed by Roscosmos for Mir, and it provides an alternate oxygen generating system.
-It uses canisters of solid lithium perchlorate, which are burned to create gaseous oxygen.
+It uses canisters of solid lithium perchlorate, which decomposes into gaseous oxygen and solid lithium chloride when heated.
 Each canister can supply the oxygen needs of one crewmember for one day.

 Vozdukh

-Another Russian system, Vozdukh (Russian Воздух, meaning "air"), removes carbon dioxide from the air based on the use of regenerable absorbers of carbon dioxide gas.
+Another Russian system, Vozdukh (Russian Воздух, meaning "air"), removes carbon dioxide from the air with regenerable absorbers of carbon dioxide gas.
+An incident occurred in 2018 when one of the two Vozdukhs (also known as SKVs) deactivated without a command but was reactivated a little while later.